- Writer: Geoff Johns

 Page 20 – Panels 2-7: Black Adam, his hands exploding with the magic lightning that is his power source, beats Superboy-Prime who just laughs it off.

 Page 21 – Panels 1 to 4: With one punch, Superboy-Prime sends Black Adam beyond the stabilising effect of the tower, transporting him to Earth-S.

-Page 21 – Panel 5: Black Adam appears in the skies of Earth-S, alongside Mary Marvel and Captin Marvel Jr.
+Page 21 – Panel 5: Black Adam appears in the skies of Earth-S, alongside Mary Marvel and Captain Marvel Jr.

 Page 21 – Panels 6 and 7: Alex explains, or at least offers a theory, as to why Superboy-Prime hasn’t returned to his home Earth.
-Superboy-Prime explains that his harness is modeled on the Anti-Monitor’s armour and says that, following the battle with the Flashes in Infinite Crisis #4, he had been imprisoned in the Speed Force “for years under red sunlight.”
+Superboy-Prime explains that his harness is modelled on the Anti-Monitor’s armour and says that, following the battle with the Flashes in INFINITE CRISIS #4, he had been imprisoned in the Speed Force “for years under red sunlight.”
 Kryptonians are able to absorb power from a yellow sun (such as Earth’s) but a red sun will deplete their energy.